sheddyranking/Sci-kit-Learn/README.md

 ### Turning our Model (with grid search)
 With the GridSearchCV() method you could increase the kernel rating by turning the model

+### Others
+you can also diverse so many ways in improving your models such removing PUNTUATION marks and all that. for example [good!, good] these two words shouldn't be treated the same.